Skip to main content

 Be aware that although you are on leave, you are still considered a DOE employee and are required to check your DOE email regularly.

-Starting in the spring, anyone on a leave through the end of the year will be asked to state their intent (to return to work, extend the leave, resign or retire) for the following school year.
+Any DOE employee on a leave through the end of the year will be asked each spring to state their intent (to return to work, extend the leave, resign or retire) for the following school year.
 If you wish to extend your leave for another year, you have to apply for the leave extension.
+If you do not declare your intent by May 15, you will be deemed voluntarily resigned from your position.

-You are responsible for maintaining your certification requirements while on leave.
+You are responsible for maintaining your certification requirements while on extended child care leave.
 Reach out to an educational liaison in your UFT borough office at 212-331-6311 for more information.